pkobielak/sharedkube-docs/docs/user-guides/expose-your-service/use-free-subdomain.md

         pathType: ImplementationSpecific
 ```

-Good job, you have just created your first ingress on sharedkube! 🎉
+Good job, you have just created your first ingress on Sharedkube! 🎉

+In case of any issues contact us via Intercom chat in the dashboard or [Slack](https://join.slack.com/t/sharedkube-community/shared_invite/zt-1ocap8cg6-boDX9eEPSQBQ0S6zllzcGA)
+or [email](mailto:support@sharedkube.io).
+We will do our best to help
+you with the setup.